rsdoiel/antenna/archives/2025/food_2025.24.md

 date: 2025-06-18, from: Bon Appetet

-Like NY strip fattoush with grilled corn, skirt steak with harissa potatoes and arugula, and more.
+Like New York strip fattoush with grilled corn, skirt steak with harissa potatoes and arugula, and more.

 <br>